Xactimate Is Not the Law: Carrier Estimates Aren't Final

 In practice, several factors routinely cause Xactimate defaults to understate actual repair costs:

-• Labor rates.
+- Labor rates.
 Xactimate’s default labor rates may not reflect prevailing wages in the specific market, particularly in high-cost metropolitan areas or after a disaster when demand for skilled labor surges.

-• Material pricing.
+- Material pricing.
 Default material costs may lag behind actual market prices, especially during periods of supply chain disruption or demand surge following widespread catastrophic events.

-• Yield and waste factors.
+- Yield and waste factors.
 Default waste percentages may understate the actual material waste inherent in many repair scenarios, particularly for matching existing finishes or working in occupied structures.

-• Overhead and profit.
+- Overhead and profit.
 The software includes a field for general contractor overhead and profit, but many carrier adjusters leave it at zero — effectively assuming no general contractor is needed even when multiple trades are involved.

-• Line item omissions.
+- Line item omissions.
 The estimate is only as complete as the adjuster makes it.
 Missing line items — permits, temporary protection, content manipulation, equipment charges — are not the software’s fault, but they consistently reduce the estimate below actual cost.

-This ruling is significant because it treats Xactimate estimates as what they are: user-generated outputs that depend on the choices made by the person who created them.
+The ESX-file analysis matters because a printed Xactimate estimate does not tell the full story.
+To evaluate whether the estimate is accurate, you need to see how it was built.
 If the adjuster selected an outdated price list, used default waste factors instead of site-specific ones, omitted applicable line items, or failed to include overhead and profit, all of that is visible in the ESX file.

 California Law: Estimates Must Reflect Actual Market Costs